T

 activity

-Experience Bangkok from its vital waterway.
-Take a public express boat or a longtail boat to see riverside temples, bustling markets, and local life.
+Experience Bangkok from its vital artery.
+Take a public express boat to see riverside life, iconic temples, and modern skyscrapers from a unique perspective.

 4. Evening